KentStateWeb/rwd/_assignments/layout2.md

 ### Footer

-1. Almost done!
+Almost done!
 As the screen gets larger, the 3 items in the footer could be placed so that they're side-by-side.

+In the section, we'll be giving items a class name.
+We assign class names to an element so that we can apply the exact same styling to all elements with that class.
+Get used to classes - we'll be using them a lot.

-2. First, we need to make an edit to the HTML.
+1. First, we need to make an edit to the HTML.
 Add a DIV around each of the pieces of contact information in the footer with a class of "contact" - one for address, one for phone, one for email.
-3. At 1000px, set the footer to have a max-width of 900px and center it in the middle of the page.
+2. At 1000px, set the footer to have a max-width of 900px and center it in the middle of the page using an auto margin on either side.
-4. Set the contact class to float to the left.
-Set it to be 33.3% and add padding-top of 1em and padding-bottom of 2em.
+3. At 1000px, set the "contact" class to float to the left.
+Set it to be 33.3% width and add padding-top of 1em and padding-bottom of 2em.

-5. At 1000px, you should see the 3 pieces of contact information pop right beside each other, each taking up exactly 1/3 of the container.
+If you did the 3 steps correctly, at 1000px you should see the 3 pieces of contact information pop right beside each other, each taking up exactly 1/3 of the container.

 Your end result should look [something like this](/img/layout-screenshot.jpg), knowing that you may have chosen different typefaces and breakpoints than I did.